-- Rights-Based Access to Database Records.
+- 13. The '377 patent does not preempt the field of electronically structuring and controlling access to protected medical records in a plurality of external databases.
+For example, the '377 patent includes inventive elements-embodied in specific claim limitations-that concretely circumscribe the patented invention and greatly limit its breadth.
+These inventive elements are not necessary or obvious tools for achieving secure third-party communications, and they ensure that the claims do not preempt other techniques for secure communications. - 14.
+For example, the '377 patent describes numerous techniques for electronically structuring and controlling access to protected data in a plurality of external databases.
+The techniques inform the invention's development but do not, standing alone, fall within the scope of its claims: - Rights-Based Access to Database Records.
 U.S. Pat.
 No. 5,325,294 to Keene, relates to a system that receives and stores the individual's medical information, after the individual is tested to establish this information and the date on which such information was most recently obtained. - Security Tokens.
 U.S. Patent No. 5,978,918 to Scholnick, discloses a back-end process returns a time sensitive token that the "sender" sends to the "receiver."
-The "receiver" takes the time sensitive token and uses it to retrieve the private data.38 - Role-Based Access.
+The "receiver" takes the time sensitive token and uses it to retrieve the private data. - Role-Based Access.
 U.S. Pat.
 No. 6,023,765 to Kuhn, relates to a role-based access control in multi-level secure systems. - Secure Networks.
 U.S. Pat.
 No. 5,579,393 to Conner, relates to a system and method for secure digital records, comprising a provider system and a payer system. - Cryptographic Technology.
 U.S. Pat.
 No. 5,956,408 to Arnold, relates to an apparatus and method for secure distribution of data.
-Data, including program and software updates, is encrypted by a public key encryption system using the private key of the data sender.
+Data, including program and software updates, are encrypted by a public key encryption system using a private key.

-38 See also Arindam Khaled et al., A Token-based Access Control System for RDF Data in the Clouds at 104, in PROCEEDINGS OF THE 2ND IEEE INTERNATIONAL CONFERENCE ON CLOUD COMPUTING TECHNOLOGY AND SCIENCE (2010) (discussing the use of a "token-based access control system . . . implemented in Hadoop (an open source cloud computing framework)").
+&lt;sup>43 See also Arindam Khaled et al., A Token-based Access Control System for RDF Data in the Clouds at 104, in Proceedings of the 2nd IEEE International Conference on Cloud Computing Technology and Science (2010) (discussing the use of a "token-based access control system . . . implemented in Hadoop (an open source cloud computing framework)").